FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Functions/Cg_standard_library/tanh/README.md

  |     +7    |  0.99999834  |          1.66E-006      |
  |     +8    |  0.99999977  |          2.25E-007      |
  |     +9    |  0.99999997  |          3.05E-008      |

+The calculation of the difference to saturation in this table:
+Negative parameter values: `-1 - Return value`
+Positive parameter values: `+1 - Return value`

   ---